-1. Scriptural References: Matthew 8:18, 23-27; Mark 4:35-41; Luke 8:22-25

-In this miracle we see the dual nature of Jesus brought out very clearly.
-His humanity is revealed by His weariness and exhaustion; His deity is revealed as the great Creator stilling the stormy sea.
-Jesus had spent a strenuous day teaching the multitudes.
-Many healings had taken place and Jesus was physically exhausted.
-It was impossible to get away from the crowds, so Jesus suggested, "Let us go over to the other side of the lake."
+1. Scripture References: Matthew 8:18, 23-27; Mark 4:35-41; Luke 8:22-25 the crowds, so Jesus suggested, "Let us go over to the other side of the lake."
 This would be a trip by boat of some seven miles.
 They got into the boat without any preparation and without taking any provisions.
 Jesus got into the boat "just as He was" and immediately lay down in the stern of the boat and went to sleep.
 This is the only time we read about the sleep of Jesus.
 His physical being was completely overcome by exhaustion and weariness.